Germany (1922)

 number of musicians: 37 or 43

-This is a production by the EUROPEAN FILMPHILHARMONIC INSTITUTE.
+This is a production by the EUROPEAN FILMPHILHARMONIE.

 The project was supported by ZDF/ARTE.